mantonioisc/ejb3-project/README.txt

-Sample project to demonstrate EJB 3.1 use with Java EE 6
+#Sample project to demonstrate EJB 3.1 use with Java EE 6
+Imported from SVN into git on Feb/17/2014
 -------------------------------------------------------------------------------------------------------------------------------------------
 Generated using maven archetype plugin
 	mvn archetype:generate